AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 The GCLs are generated based on:
 - The optimized **transmission offsets** computed by solving the ILP formulations (WCA, WCD, NCA, NCD).
-- Considerations of **clock drift**, ** synchronization periodicity**, and **stream deadlines** are considered.
+- Considerations of **clock drift**, **synchronization periodicity**, and **stream deadlines** are considered.

 Each entry in the GCL describes:
-- A duration (expressed in µs) during which the transmission gate remains in a specified state (open/closed) for a particular traffic class.
+- A duration (expressed in µs) during which the **transmission gate** remains in a specified state (open/closed) for a particular traffic class.
+- These durations are derived by the transmission offsets obtained by the IBM CPLEX solver.
-- These durations repeat periodically according to the computed hyperperiod to maintain determinism for the streams.
+- These durations **repeat periodically** according to the computed hyperperiod to maintain determinism for the streams.

 TAS-Forge outputs the computed GCLs in the file output_GCL_matrix.txt, where: